 Owners will always be assigned a secondary role, either that of an Administrator, or a Editor.
 This is to give all owners further control of their files.

 Administrators as always, are in full control of the file and documents.
-They are able to create and edit content, as well as assign user roles and permissions in their work areas.
+They are able to create and edit content, as well as assign user permissions in their work areas.
 This includes changing the Owners of content.
 Administrators can give permissions to other users, and even grant other associated groups access to files, creating a shared, accessible environment were all can access the information they need!